Explaining vague language: Optimal Vagueness

 To prove the optimality result stated above, it suffices to build a scenario in which the use of a semantically vague word is more informative than the use of any precise alternative.
 In \cite{egre2023optimality}, we consider the case of the approximator word ``around'' in numerical expressions of the form ``$x$ is around $n$'', whose truth conditions are open in the sense we explained.
 We take the precise lexical alternatives of a sentence like ``around $n$ persons attended'' to be all sentences of the form ``between $k$ and $m$ persons attended'', including cases in which $k=m$, in which case the expression is equivalent to ``exactly $k$ persons attended".
 The latter is in fact the most informative and obviously the most precise answer that could be given to the question at issue ``how many persons attended?".

-For simplicity, we assume that listener and speaker have a common uniform prior $P$ on the number of attendees, and to make the example very simple we also assume that attendees come in multiples of 10.
-The speaker made a private observation, and could rule out that either 0 or 80 persons attended, but is uncertain about other values, although her best guess would be 40, as reflected in the posterior $P_{o}$ (see row 2 of Table \ref{tab:around}, and the solid blue plot in Figure \ref{fig:around}).
+We assume that listener and speaker have a common uniform prior $P$ on the number of attendees, and to make the example very simple we also assume that attendees come in multiples of 10.
+The speaker made a private observation, and could rule out that either 0 or 80 persons attended, but is uncertain about other values, although her best guess would be 40, as reflected in the posterior $P_{o}$ (see row 2 of Table \ref{tab:around}, and the solid blue plot in Figure \ref{fig:around}).\footnote{\bs{A full implementation has to specify a set of possible observations and their own prior probabilities.
+Crucially, since the observation $o$ gives rise to the posterior distribution $P_o$ described in the second row of Table \ref{tab:around}, there must exists at least an other possible observation $o'$ giving rise to a very different posterior distribution, so as to ensure that the prior distribution on $k$ is indeed uniform.
+In particular, if there is only one other possible observation $o'$, we must have : for every $m$, $P(k=m) = P(o) \cdot P_o(k=m) + P(o') \cdot P_o'(k=m) = \nicefrac{1}{9}$.
+In Appendix \ref{sec:appendixexample}, we characterize a complete joint probability distribution over obsevations and the value of interest ($k$) such that one of the observations gives rise to a posterior distribution identical to the one shown in table \ref{tab:around} ($P_{o}(k)$), and such that the prior probability distribution over $k$, obtained by marginalizing over observations, is uniform on $[0,8]$.}}

 By hypothesis, the speaker can choose a variety of messages, using either ``between'' or ``around''.
 For a Bayesian update with ``between $k$ and $m$'', the listener's posterior is computed simply by spreading the mass initially allocated to numbers outside the interval $[k,m]$ to that interval.
 Starting from a uniform prior on the number of attendees, this produces a uniform posterior, $P_L(x=k \mid \text{$x$ is between $m$ and $m'$}) = \frac{1}{|m'-m+1|}$.
 For a Bayesian update with ``around $k$'', assuming the prior is uniform both on the number of attendees and on the meaning of ``around'', that the support of $x$ is the interval $[0,2n]$ and that of $t$ in ``around'' is $[0,n]$, then under the assumption of independence stated above, it can proved that: $P_L(x=k \mid \text{$x$ is around $n$}) = \frac{n-|n-k|+1}{(n+1)^2}$ (see \citealt{egre2023optimality} for details, and for the general case of arbitrary priors).